floor guide

 Reception room (Setsugu no ma)

 This room has been loved by guests for its hospitality.
-The elegantly decorated Rococo-style flower stand, dressing table with a full-length mirror, and other furnishings designated as tangible cultural properties by Kyoto City still grace the room.
+The room is still beautifully decorated with the Rococo-style flower stand with elegant decoration, a dressing table with a mirror, and other furnishings designated as Important Cultural Properties by the national government.

 Ladies' parlor (Kifujin no ma)